 Elagolix – GnRH Antagonist

 GnRH is a peptide that stimulates the secretion of the pituitary hormones that are responsible for sex steroid production and normal reproductive function.
 Elagolix is a novel, orally administered gonadotropin-releasing hormone (GnRH) antagonist.
 Elagolix is believed to have its effect by altering the level of pituitary GnRH suppression and, as a result, titrating circulating hormone levels.
-By this method, it is believed that elagolix may provide relief from the pain associated with conditions such endometriosis and uterine fibroids, without a need to actively manage bone loss.
+By this method, it is believed that elagolix may provide relief from the pain associated with conditions such endometriosis and uterine fibroids.

 ELAGOLIX DEVELOPMENT: ABBVIE COLLABORATION